thisishiu/Reinforcement-learning-Boomberman/README.md

 This repo contains the final submission to a university course focussed on machine learning.
 The goal of the project was to implement reinforcement learning in a given framework within 90 working hours.
 The framework was developed for Bomberman, which is a multi-player game as described in https://en.wikipedia.org/wiki/Bomberman.

+The framework provides the following:
+1. a game board
+2. multiple agents from random agents to rule-based agents.
+The provided agents can be found under the directory "agent_code".
+Note that the agent **Terminators** was not provided, but developed by me and my partner.
-The framework provides the game board and multiple data about the game state such as the position of the own bomberman, the position of the opponents, the position and time step of bombs and much more.
+3. multiple data about the game state such as the position of the own bomberman, the position of the opponents, the position and time step of bombs and much more.

 The key challenges of the project are the following:
 1. meaningful feature engineering: develop informative and comprehensive features of the game state by using the information provided by the framework and process it into meaning features